 MIAMI (AP) — Stars are born at Ultra Music Festival.

-The electronic dance music festival that begins Friday will draw internationally renowned disc jockeys, producers and tens of thousands of revelers as one of the largest dance music gatherings in the world super-sizes to two weekends.
+The electronic dance music festival that began Friday will draw internationally renowned disc jockeys, producers and tens of thousands of revelers as one of the largest dance music gatherings in the world super-sizes to two weekends.
 It also will draw the expanding genre's great unknowns, the next big acts who catch the attention of the 330,000 revelers expected to attend.

 "Ultra Fest is important because a lot of kids who go there don't even know who's playing," said the producer Diplo, who will be performing with his group Major Lazer.
 "Two years ago Skrillex went and played for free.
 He just wanted to be part of that lineup, part of the Ultra thing.
 Then next year he headlined.
 That's how big you can get in the DJ world within a year."